ASK Group: Beginning and growth (1972–1982)

-In 1978, Kurtzig came up with ASK's most significant product, named Manman (originally "MaMa"), a contraction of manufacturing management.
-Manman is manufacturing resource planning (MRP) ERP software that runs on Hewlett-Packard HP-3000 minicomputers.
-Manman helps manufacturing companies plan materials purchases, production schedules, and other administrative functions on a scale that was previously possible only on large, costly mainframe computers.
-Manman initially had a five-figure software price and was aimed at small and medium-sized manufacturers.
-Small companies desiring the least expensive implementation could use the software on a time-sharing contract.

-As of 1986 Manman competed with other minicomputer- and mainframe-based MRP products, such as NCA Corporation's Maxcim and IBM's MAPICS.
-During the era when Manman was only running on HP-3000 systems, ASK would buy systems at a discount and resell them "with its programs for $125,000 to $300,000" as turnkey systems.
+In 1978, Kurtzig came up with ASK's most significant product, named MANMAN (originally "MaMa"), a contraction of manufacturing management.
+It was a manufacturing resource planning (MRP) system that ran on Hewlett-Packard minicomputers.
+The first version was written with using IMAGE and FORTRAN on an HP 2100, later renamed the HP 1000 where the 20 first versions where shipped, and was subsequently ported to the more powerful HP 3000.
+MANMAN helped manufacturing companies plan materials purchases, production schedules, and other administrative functions on a scale that was previously possible only on large, costly mainframe computers.
+MANMAN initially had a five-figure software price and was aimed at small and medium-sized manufacturers.
+During the era when MANMAN was only running on HP-3000 systems, ASK would buy systems at a discount and resell them "with its programs for $125,000 to $300,000" as turnkey systems.

-Although ASK was initially named "standing for Arie and Sandra Kurtzig, although he is not an employee."
-Somewhat later, with her husband working for Hewlett Packard (HP); with the software being subsequently marketed both for HP's computers and those sold by Digital Equipment Corporation (DEC), Kurtzig said that "A" was for Associates.
+From Dec 1980, small companies desiring the least expensive implementation could use the software on a time-sharing contract, called ASKNET.

+MANMAN competed with other products which ran on minicomputers and such as NCA Corporation's Maxcim, HP's own MM/3000 and the IBM's mainframe-based MAPICS.

-Manman was an enormous success and quickly came to dominate the market for manufacturing systems and software.
+MANMAN was an enormous success and quickly came to dominate the market for manufacturing systems and software.
 ASK's fortunes rose as a result.
-The corporation went public in 1981.
+In 1981 the corporation went public on the Nasdaq, with stock symbol ASKI.
+At the time of the IPO ASK had MANMAN licensed at approximately 200 manufacturing companies, 98 employees and with revenue of $13m, quadrupling in just two years.

 Two years later, Sandra Kurtzig's personal stake in the firm was worth more than $40 million.

+International Operations

+In Aug 1977 ASK licensed Scicon Ltd, to distribute and support MANMAN in Europe with a primary focus on the UK.
+Partially prompted by Scicon's success in signing approximately 100 customers by 1986, ASK negotiated to transfer the licences to a newly-formed subsidiary ASK(UK), with most of the employees and customers transferring to the new entity.
+Other European subsidiaries were formed in West Germany and France shortly after, alongside new subsidiaries in Japan and Australia.

+International Development took place in UK and Switzerland focusing on local tax and other legislation.
+Because MANMAN relied on hard-coded English strings, full localisation was economically unfeasible.
+Although German and French adaptations were attempted, the software was ultimately distributed and used almost exclusively in English.

+By 1992 International revenue accounted for 49% of the total revenue. with 100 employees based in Europe.